symfony/symfony-docs/components/yaml/yaml_format.rst

 -----------

 A YAML file is rarely used to describe a simple scalar.
 Most of the time, it describes a collection.
-YAML collections can be a sequence (scalar arrays in PHP) or a mapping of elements (key/value arrays in PHP).
+YAML collections can be a sequence (indexed arrays in PHP) or a mapping of elements (associative arrays in PHP).

 Sequences use a dash followed by a space: